Modules | PY

 Shared Views

-All forms support shared_view() to create a new instance that shares the same underlying data (points, faces/edges, and cached structures like the spatial tree) but has its own transformation.
-This is useful for efficiently querying the same geometry at multiple poses.
+shared_view() creates a new instance sharing the same underlying data (points, faces, spatial tree) but with its own transformation.
+Use this to query the same geometry at multiple poses without duplicating anything.

 mesh = tf.Mesh(faces, points)